20 Auckland Parks You Can't Miss© NZPocketGuide.com

 20. Hamlins Hill (Mutukaroa Regional Park)

 Mutukaroa Park, more commonly known as Hamlins Hill, is a wide-open green oasis and regional park closest to Auckland’s urban centre.
-The park offers walks over pastures with expansive views.
+Set on a volcanic cone, this expansive space offers walks over pastures with panoramic views stretching across the Manukau Harbour and surrounding suburbs.

 Location: South Auckland.
 From State Highway 1, take the South Eastern Highway exit and onto Great South Road.
 The park is just before Sylvia Park Road.